 Acknowledging and mitigating the risk of fraud and corruption is critical to sound financial management and ensuring that every pound spent by local councils supports the communities we serve.
 Activities to reduce vulnerability to the risks of fraud and corruption are critical to reduce incidences in our supply chains.
-The LGA’s dedicated Counter fraud hub houses all the latest reports, guidance, case studies and templates to help support and assist your council in the fight against local government fraud and corruption.
+This hub houses all the latest reports, guidance, case studies and templates to help support and assist your council in the fight against local government fraud and corruption.

 Review into the risks of fraud and corruption in local government procurement

-The Ministry of Housing and Local Communities (MHCLG) has published its review into the risks of fraud and corruption in local government procurement in England.
-This report details the findings of a review into procurement fraud and corruption risks in local government procurement and includes case studies highlighting where fraud and corruption incidents have taken place and also includes best practice examples for mitigating these risks.
+This review into the risks of fraud and corruption in local government procurement in England includes case studies highlighting where fraud and corruption incidents have taken place and also includes best practice examples for mitigating these risks.
 The case studies and good practice examples were provided by local authorities from their own experience.
 The report concludes with suggested activities to improve the response to fraud and corruption risks for local government.

 COVID-19: protecting the local government sector supply chain from fraud